 We organize contests and draws to mark seasonal holidays, as well as youth-oriented shows.
-Our March camps and our PD day activities provide special programming that makes these days special for children.
+Our March camps and our PD Day activities provide special programming that makes these days special for children.

-We also have a resource centre filled with exciting educational material for the children and their educators, which circulates throughout all of our centres.
+We also have a resource center filled with exciting educational material for the children and their educators, which circulates throughout all our centers.

 The Carrefour francophone's cultural programming for its early learning services allows children to experience their cultural identity and express it through many different artistic techniques.
 You can find information about Carrefour francophone's cultural programming online anytime at www.carrefour.ca.

-Principles and practices of our early learning centres and of our Summer Camps
+Principles and practices of our early learning centers and of our Summer Camps